chadperson/lakeviewmanorreview/index.markdown

-# lakeviewmanorreview
-a review of Lakeview Manor Vacation Rental in Eden VT Oct 2022
+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+---

-This review is reposted with the addition of media files from VRBO for the listing at: https://www.airbnb.com/rooms/28050331?source_impression_id=p3_1667843314_77kMzIG9Y6bvPASe
+This review has been reposted with the addition of media files and property owner correspondence from VRBO for the listing of a home named:

+## LakeView Manor in Eden VT
+### listed at:
+https://www.airbnb.com/rooms/28050331?source_impression_id=p3_1667843314_77kMzIG9Y6bvPASe

-the property is cross-listed on AirBnB at: https://www.airbnb.com/rooms/28050331
+### the property is cross-listed on AirBnB at:

-#Unclean.
+https://www.airbnb.com/rooms/28050331

+For more information contact VRBO at and reference case number 106128885

+### Review Content:

+# Unclean.
 Has Mice and Mold.
 Property Not as Represented - One Bedroom Unusable.
 Otherwise nice spot.

 We booked this house for a short trip with my extended family.
 Unfortunately, the property was in poor shape when we arrived.